Using MSXML 3.0 with CMarkupMSXML

 msxml4.tli(49) : fatal error C1004: unexpected end of file found

 These errors do not appear if instead of using CMarkupMSXML you only have #import "msxml3.dll" and a limited usage of MSXML code.
-I have not yet researched into the exact combinations of calls and usages that bring about these errors.
+I have not yet researched into the exact combinations of calls and usages that bring about these errors, but I had also run into this problem importing MSXML 4.0 and temporarily included msxml2.h to get around it.
 There are some postings online discussing this error which they say is due to a difference between MSXML3 file version 8.3 and 8.5 but no solution was given.
 However, Microsoft Knowledge Base Article 832688 describes what seems to be a relevant problem and gives a solution that works.
 Simply add the undocumented no_function_mapping compiler directive to your #import statement as follows:

 #import <msxml3.dll> no_function_mapping